 1. Reliability and uptime

 Regular maintenance prevents downtime, builds customer trust, and protects your revenue stream.
 When your site runs smoothly, customers can rely on your services 24/7.
+Consider implementing uptime monitoring to track your site's availability.

 2. Enhanced security

 Consistent updates and monitoring protect your site from evolving security threats, safeguarding both your data and your customers' information.
+According to OWASP's Top 10 Web Application Security Risks, outdated software remains one of the most exploited vulnerabilities.

 3. Better user experience

 Well-maintained sites load quickly and function properly, giving visitors a smooth, frustration-free experience that encourages them to return.
+Google's Web Vitals documentation shows that proper maintenance directly impacts Core Web Vitals scores.

 4. Cost efficiency